Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: System Identification via Dynamics Discovery

-As in \cref{sec:FNmodel-missing}, we apply the method of discovering unknown system dynamics using observed data with noise levels of 0\%, 10\%, and 20\%.
+\paragraph{Results} As in \cref{sec:FNmodel-missing}, we apply the method of discovering unknown system dynamics using observed data with noise levels of 0\%, 10\%, and 20\%.
 We include results using noiseless observed data to distinguish predictions due to chaos versus results due to noise in the training data.
 When training on noiseless data, we implement a feed-forward neural network with 4 hidden layers and 64 nodes per layer with a skip connection, which bypasses the hidden layers and adds back an identity function to the output node \cite{He2015ResNet}.
 This provides an alternate path for the gradient in backpropagation and reduces model overfitting, particularly for this chaotic problem.
-To reduce overfitting on substantially noisy data, we choose a less complex neural network architecture of 32 hidden nodes in 1 layer with a skip connection.
-For both the RK45 and BDF2 schemes, we use a time step of $\Delta t = 0.001$. \Cref{fig:lorenz-missing} displays the predicted states of the Lorenz-63 system using the LMM scheme, and \cref{tab:lorenz} presents the corresponding MSEs for both RK45 and BDF2.
+To reduce overfitting on substantially noisy data, we choose a less complex neural network architecture of 32 hidden nodes in 1 layer with a skip connection when training on noisy data.
+For both the RK45 and BDF2 schemes, we use a time step of $\Delta t = 0.001$.

-For the noiseless case, the dynamics of the $x(t)$ component are fairly well recovered, but the predictions for $y(t)$ and $z(t)$ begin to drift away from the exact solutions.
-This ``drifting" results from error propagation within the neural network.
-Due to the inherent chaos and instability of the Lorenz-63 system, errors grow significantly.
-This challenge is further exacerbated by the complexity of the dynamics discovery problem in the presence of noise.
-As the noise level increases, we observe more drifting in the state predictions, particularly in the $y(t)$ and $z(t)$ components.
-However, the MSEs in \cref{tab:lorenz} are again on the same order of magnitude for both the RK and LMM schemes for each system component and noise level, indicating reasonable predictions in the presence of corrupted data.
+\Cref{fig:lorenz-missing} displays the predicted states of the Lorenz-63 system using the BDF2 scheme, and \cref{tab:lorenz} presents the corresponding MSEs for both RK45 and BDF2.
+For the noiseless case, the dynamics of the model components are fairly well recovered, specifically for $x(t)$; however, the predictions for $y(t)$ and $z(t)$ include some errors in tracking the amplitude of the trajectories from the exact solution.
+As the noise level increases in \cref{fig:lorenz-missing}, we observe state predictions drifting away from the exact solutions, particularly in the $y(t)$ and $z(t)$ components.
+This ``drifting" results from error propagation within the neural network, but in the $z(t)$ component, the state prediction appears to recover some of the dynamics at $t = 20$ after drifting away for $t > 8$.
+However, similar to \cref{sec:FNmodel-missing}, the MSEs in \cref{tab:lorenz} are again on the same order of magnitude for both the RK and LMM schemes for each system component and noise level, indicating reasonable predictions in the presence of corrupted data.